 Note: Mastercard/Visa/Paypal etc will keep logs of your purchase.

 If you want there to be no log of your purchase of your VPN, consider using Bitcoin and finding a VPN service that accepts payment in Bitcoin.
 For a full guide on how to pay using Bitcoin anonymously, read Buying Bitcoins to pay for VPN anonymously, a step by step guide Part 1.
-You'll want to do this if you are worried about government surveillance, or if VPNs are illegal where you are (i.e. China).
+You'll want to do this if you are worried about government surveillance, or if you are in a country with particularly oppressive internet laws.
+Note that Bitcoin is not inherently anonymous, but it can be made very difficult to trace using certain techniques.

 Even the best VPNs will experience disconnections from time to time.
 If this happens say during public Wi-Fi use, you may suddenly reveal your identity to potential threats.
 Make sure your VPN has a VPN kill switch, which is more like an internet kill switch, that automatically kills your connection to the internet if the VPN connection is not active.

 Further, you may want to implement into your computers Firewall not to let any applications connect to the internet without the VPN service active.
-The security benefit to this is as your computer starts up, it may begin fetching emails etc before the VPN connection becomes active, allowing your passwords to be seen if you were on an insecure Wi-Fi network.
+The security benefit to this is as your computer starts up, it may begin loading unencrypted data before the VPN connection becomes active, allowing your passwords to be seen if you were on an insecure Wi-Fi network.
 A guide on how to implement this here (recommended for advanced users only): Using Little Snitch to prevent internet access without VPN.
 Littlesnitch also comes with a free trail.

 VPN setup can be complex when not using the default software provided by the VPN.
 In some cases, you may want to take your VPN service to the next level.
 Whether its by trying your VPN on your router, or using a different VPN client, or setting up DNS, great support staff is vital.
 Most VPN's I have tried reply within minutes.
 Comprehensive guides are also great.
 ExpressVPN has the best guides I have seen, to the point I never needed to use their support.
 PIA on the other hand, had to help me on various occasions for seemingly trivial reasons.
 Seemingly arbitrary things like the VPN software not connecting to the server because my IP assigned to my device from my router was not between a specific range etc. Luckily, I have a basic knowledge of networking, DHCP and IPv4.
 The support staff basically said they couldn't be bothered to teach me, thinking I had no idea how to change the DHCP range on my router.
 Although I managed to fix the problem once they pointed out the issue, if you aren't so savvy with networking, make sure the VPN functions without issue before forking out your money at the end of a trail.